PaulWay/openscad_work/Woodworking_and_workshop_tools/README.md

 A basic block to store the masonry drills I have.

+**File: `lathe_extractor_fan_v1.0.scad`**

+An idea for a fan that sits on the head of the VL240.
+The enclosure uses magnets to grip onto the head stock, and the blade assembly sits on the drive shaft.
+The blades are radial so they work in either direction, although at this point the outlet probably only works best for forward.

 **File: `oscillating_sander_vacuum_adapter.scad`**

 An adapter that fits on the side of the AEG oscillating power sander and